AramZS/aramzs.xyz/src/content/microblogs/2025-08-11-ai-as-mmorpg.md

 ---
-title: "ChatGPT as a MMORPT"
+title: "ChatGPT as a MMORPG"
-description: "It's July and it is a pleasure to be blogging again"
+description: "AI chats are more gamelike than they first appear and produce similar results."
 growthStage: ephemeral
 tags:
   - ai